robb-j/gruber/README.md

 - Something like a `res/` directory of files loaded into memory for use
 - Migration logging to stdout
 - Can configuration be done without superstruct?
+- Improve the Migrator API, e.g. run "n" migrations or an external set